rickardlindberg/rickardlindberg.me/ideas/index.markdown

 What is the smallest virtual machine that must be ported to different devices to allow all in one'ness documents everywhere?

+---

+Is linear text a bad way to organize information?

+Is a wiki a better tool for organizing information?

+An article (linear text) presents one story.
+It conveys certain information.
+But that information can probably be conveyed in a different linear way.
+Is there a non-linear representation that is useful?
+Or must information always be presented to other humans in forms of a linear story?